walterfan/webrtc_primer/tutorial/source/3.media/webrtc_gcc.rst

 =========================
 * `REMB`_ : RTCP message for Receiver Estimated Maximum Bitrate
 * `GCC`_: A Google Congestion Control Algorithm for Real-Time Communication
+* `Analysis and Design of the Google Congestion Control for WebRTC <https://c3lab.poliba.it/images/6/65/Gcc-analysis.pdf>`_